rainbowdesign/OxygenNotIncluded-Mods/README.md

 - **HotterThanLavaMod.dll**

-    - The hotter than lava basemod changes **heater and pumps** so **they dont overheat** and changes wolframite and tungsten to not melt.
+    - The hotter than lava changes **heater and pumps** so **they dont overheat** and changes wolframite and tungsten to not melt.
 It also adds **Mercury as a coolant** that will stay liquid deep into minus degrees.

 - **ImprovedAnimalsMod.dll**